ironoa/polkadot-k8s-payouts/README.md

 * helmfile: https://github.com/roboll/helmfile#installation => brew install helmfile (on macOS)

 ## Polkadot Payouts
-This project is particularly suited to be working in synergy with the [polkadot-k8s-monitor](https://github.com/ironoa/polkadot-k8s-monitor), and his goal is to automate the [payout claims](https://wiki.polkadot.network/docs/learn-simple-payouts) for your validators.
+This project is particularly suited to be working in synergy with the [polkadot-k8s-monitor](https://github.com/ironoa/polkadot-k8s-monitor), and his goal is to automate the [payout claims](https://wiki.polkadot.network/docs/learn-simple-payouts) for the validators you are running.
+You can use this tool even if you are nominating your favourite validators and you want to be sure to not miss any payout.

 ## How To Configure the Application